rovantiq/algernon-sequitur/README.md

-This is a rough prototype example for interactive fiction / adventure games using open-source software and Creative Commons / public domain assets.
-I wanted to try out a simple framework for story-driven games using all FOSS pipelines in Linux, so I started this little 2 scene project.
-It uses a blend of top-down and side-scroller perpectives.
-The control scheme and interaction logic were designed primarily with controller in mind so the point and click mechanics aren't ideal.
+This is a rough prototype made with open-source software and Creative Commons / public domain assets.
+This is my first project, and an attempt to create a framework for "quick and dirty" adventure games.
+It also serves as a prologue for game which I may or may not eventually attempt to make.
+There are 2 scenes, which use a blend of side-scrolling and top-down perpectives.
+The control scheme and interaction logic were designed primarily with controller in mind so the mouse-based point-and-click mechanics still need work.

-This is my first project and it's been a testing ground for all my experiments while I try to learn various aspects/pipelines of game dev, so the code and design structure is messy, inefficient, full of odd choices & poorly documented.
-Having said that, if someone interested in making adventure games begins taking their first steps in Godot and happens to find their way here, I'd like to think they might find a few things helpful for getting started.
+Being a beginner, this project has been my testing ground while attempting to learn the various aspects/pipelines of game dev; it's generally messy, inefficient, full of odd choices & poorly documented.
+Having said that, if someone interested in making adventure games begins taking their first steps in Godot and happens to find their way here, I'd like to think they might find a few helpful ideas for getting started.
+If something here does turn out to be of interest to someone, I can be reached at rovantiq@protonmail.com for any questions, comments, feedback, advice.